hal/console/README.md

 # Scripts

-This repository contains various scripts to automate tasks.
+This repository contains some scripts to automate various development tasks.

 ## `depgraph.sh`

-Generates a visual dependency graph which is part of HAL's official site: https://hal.github.io/
+Generates a visual dependency graph.

 ## `format.sh`